csebooks/web-essentials/content.en/web-development-fundamentals/css/professionaldev/layouts/grid.md

 ---
 title: Grid
-weight: 5
+weight: 1
 ---

-### **3. CSS Grid Layout**

-**CSS Grid** is a powerful two-dimensional layout system that allows you to create complex grid-based designs.
+> **CSS Grid** is a powerful two-dimensional layout system that allows you to create complex grid-based designs.
 It enables you to define rows and columns, and place items within those grids.

 #### Key Properties:
 - `display: grid;`: Defines a grid container.